 Genetically correct alligators can grow to 15-feet in length and up to 1,000 pounds in weight.

 Although rather common, the albino rat suffers from several deficiencies, including impaired vision.

-Unlike many other albino species, the genetic reproduction of rat is in albino form.
+Unlike many other albino species, the genetic reproduction of rats is in albino form.

-Scientists generally so it in order to produce more specimens for experimentation.
+Scientists generally do it in order to produce more specimens for experimentation.

 Commonly called lab rats, experimentation is easy with an albino rat than the regular one,